 Today's real estate investors have more options, more channels through which to invest, and more efficient and effective tools than previous generations of investors.
 Online real estate investing makes one of the most powerful alternative asset classes even more powerful by making it more efficient and more effective both in the short term and in the long run.

-This article was first published for CrowdfundInsider in July 2017.
+This article was written for, and published on, CrowdfundInsider in August 2017.